 This volume provides a comprehensive analysis of the ways in which digital communication facilitate and inform discourses of legitimization and delegitimization in contemporary participatory cultures.
 The book draws on multiple theoretical traditions from critical discourse analysis to allow for a greater critical engagement of the ways in which values are either justified or criticized on social media platforms across a variety of social milieus, including the personal, political, religious, corporate, and commercial.
-The volume highlights data from across ten national contexts and a range of online platforms to demonstrate how these discursive practices manifest themselves differently across a range of settings.
-Taken together, the seventeen chapters in this book offer a more informed understanding of how these discursive spaces help us to interpret the manner in which digital communication can be used to legitimize or delegitimize, making this book an ideal resource for students and scholars in discourse analysis, sociolinguistics, new media, and media production.
+The volume highlights data from across national contexts and a range of online platforms to demonstrate how these discursive practices manifest themselves.
+The seventeen chapters in this book offer an informed understanding of how discursive spaces help us to interpret the manner in which digital communication can be used to legitimize or delegitimize.

 This volume develops a comprehensive understanding of the manner in which dominant/emergent ideologies, discourses and social structures impact language education.
 As co-editors of this volume concerned by the formation and impact of social inequalities, we see significant opportunity to document these varied channels across multiple contexts by conceptualizing them collectively as “-isms in language education”.
 The chapters within this volume aim to develop a comprehensive understanding of the manner in which dominant and emergent ideologies, discourses and social structures impact language education.
 The contributing authors stand firm behind a belief that various forms of marginalization are adverse not only for those who lack felicitous conditions but for everyone in society, “regardless of our particular memberships in target and non-target groups” (Thompson & Smith, 1991: 1-2).

 The conceptualization of this volume derives from Indian esoteric philosopher Jiddu Krishnamurti (1895-1986) and his numerous reflections on the struggle facing individuals within organized structures and systems of thought, belief and action.
 The "known” can be defined as the tyranny of the expected or the “dogma in which we are conditioned” (Krishnamurti, 1954/1975: 58) with such cognitive entrapments adequately pointing toward individual susceptibility to “the conditions of institutions and the effects of institutions” (Spivak, 1990: 785).
 Despite superficial proclamations advocating emancipation, "the known" networks of day-to-day existence in which we participate often depend, for their very survival, upon multifarious forms of psychological oppression and enslavement.
-Aldous Huxley (1954/1975: 12-13) once observed how all “organized beliefs are based on separation, though they may preach brotherhood” and the domain of language education is certainly not immune from the cunning calculations of authoritarian dictate.
 Throughout, the domain of language education is shown as a most accommodating host to various forms of sectarian authority and numerous examples are provided illustrating these dynamics in localized contexts.

 The relative status of native and non-native speaker language teachers within educational institutions has long been an issue worldwide but until recently, the voices of teachers articulating their own concerns have been rare.
 Existing work has tended to focus upon the position of non-native teachers and their struggle against unfavourable comparisons with their native-speaker counterparts.
 However, more recently, native-speaker language teachers have also been placed in the academic spotlight as interest grows in language-based forms of prejudice such as "native-speakerism" – a dominant ideology prevalent within the Japanese context of English language education.
 This innovative volume explores wide-ranging issues related to native-speakerism as it manifests itself in the Japanese and Italian educational contexts to show how native-speaker teachers can also be the targets of multifarious forms of prejudice and discrimination in the workplace.